ndd21/PHYS281/docs/demo-numpy.md

 ### Range-like arrays

-The built-in Python [`range`](https://docs.python.org/3/library/functions.html#func-range) function can return a list of integers, but it is often useful to have a 1D array of non-integer spaced values.
+The built-in Python [`range`](https://docs.python.org/3/library/functions.html#func-range) function can return a list of integers, but it is often useful to have a 1D array of non-integer uniformly spaced values.
 There are a couple of different ways to do this using NumPy: the [`linspace`](https://numpy.org/doc/stable/reference/generated/numpy.linspace.html) and [`arange`](https://numpy.org/doc/stable/reference/generated/numpy.arange.html#numpy.arange) functions.